-The School of Criminology and Criminal Justice at Griffith University is recognised as Australia's leading criminology school and ranks as being in the top ten in the world.
-First established in 1991, the School has grown to include over 30 academic staff, making it the largest criminology school in the country.
+The School of Criminology and Criminal Justice at Griffith University is recognised as Australia's leading criminology school.
+First established in 1991, the School has grown to include over 35 academic staff, making it the largest criminology school in the country.

 At Griffith, criminology is a multidisciplinary field of study, drawing upon psychology, sociology, law, social work, criminology and criminal justice, history, and political science.